Introduction: Hand Gesture Control: Movement of the Physical and Digital (Teleoperation)

 Step 3: Prepare the Arduino IDE's

-1) The very first IDE is called Standard Firmata is responsible for connecting the data from a microcontroller (Arduino) to host computer (your PC or Mac).
+1) The very first IDE is called Standard Firmata which is responsible for connecting the data from a microcontroller (Arduino) to host computer (your PC or Mac).
 This communication is necessary for this sketch because data from the LEAPMotion Processing Sketch will translate that data from the LEAPMotion to the pan-and-tilt servos, hopefully moving the two to the motion of your hand.
 Run this .ino file first.

 The "Standard Firmata" sketch can be found in the "Firmata" examples drop-down menu of the IDE.
 Make sure the pinouts on the Arduino board are the ones that are in the IDE (it's 2 and 3 now, but you can change that depending on your goals).